Stephanie Kopet's Portfolio Project

 Hi Stephanie!
 What inspired you to make a career change into data analytics?

-I really enjoyed the free mini e-mail course, so I thought I’d give it a go!
+I really enjoyed the free, email short course from CareerFoundry, so I thought I’d give it a go!

 What did you enjoy most about the program?